adam-maj/deep-learning/README.md

 > [!IMPORTANT]
 >
-> **This project is designed so everyone can get most of the value by just reading my overview on the rest of this page.** Then, people curious to dive into the technical details can explore the rest of the repository via the links in the [resources](#resources) section.
+> **This project is designed so everyone can get most of the value by just reading my overview on the rest of this page.**
+>
+> Then, people curious to learn about the technical details of each innovation can explore the rest of the repository via the links in the [resources](#resources) section.

 ## Table of Contents